manisha-dhanuka/manisha-dhanuka/README.md

 - ⚡ Fun fact: ...
 -->

-Hi there!
 I'm Manisha Dhanuka, a passionate data scientist and aspiring data analyst.
 Welcome to my GitHub profile, where I showcase my journey and projects in the fascinating world of data!

 🎓 Education: